netdata/netdata/docs/netdata-agent/sizing-netdata-agents/ram-requirements.md

-# RAM Requirements
+# RAM Utilization

-With default configuration about database tiers, Netdata should need about 16KiB per unique metric collected, independently of the data collection frequency.
+Using the default [Database Tier configuration](/docs/netdata-agent/configuration/optimizing-metrics-database/change-metrics-storage.md), Netdata needs about 16KiB per unique metric collected, independently of the data collection frequency.

-Netdata supports memory ballooning and automatically sizes and limits the memory used, based on the metrics concurrently being collected.

-## On Production Systems, Netdata Children
+## Children

-With default settings, Netdata should run with 100MB to 200MB of RAM, depending on the number of metrics being collected.
+Netdata by default should need 100MB to 200MB of RAM, depending on the number of metrics being collected.

 This number can be lowered by limiting the number of database tier or switching database modes.
 For more information, check [Disk Requirements and Retention](/docs/netdata-agent/sizing-netdata-agents/disk-requirements-and-retention.md).

-## On Metrics Centralization Points, Netdata Parents
+## Parents

 |Description|Scope|RAM Required|Notes|
 |:---|:---:|:---:|:---|